Skip to main content

 Introduction:

-and cypress trees.
-This is considered by many to be the "crown jewel"
+This Park is considered by many to be the "crown jewel"

-at the south side of Carmel-By-The-Sea, about 15 minutes’ drive south of
+The park entrance is located south of Carmel-By-The-Sea, about 15 minutes’ drive south of

 Due note 1: There are no